 Coalition for a Diverse Harvard:

-diversity, equity, and inclusion
+fighting for diversity, equity, and inclusion

 at the University and in higher education at large

 Diverse Harvard supports Harvard's commitment to a diverse and inclusive campus and to a holistic evaluation of each candidate's unique qualifications.
 Inclusive, holistic admissions at Harvard and in higher education at large are under threat from a lawsuit brought by Edward Blum under the guise of "Students for Fair Admissions” (SFFA).
 As part of our mission to fight for diversity, equity and inclusion, the Coalition for a Diverse Harvard decries Blum's ultimate goal of banning any consideration of race in admissions and his divisive tactics.
 We see this lawsuit as part of a larger effort to undermine diversity more broadly, and we are fighting it in court--with a victory at the district court level!

 We are proud to stand in solidarity with 24 other Harvard student and alumni organizations* in an amicus (friend of the court) legal effort led by the esteemed NAACP Legal Defense Fund (LDF).
 Our briefs argue that removing race from the admissions process would not rectify any discrimination against Asian Americans but would instead deepen racial disparities in admission rates and result in an advantage for white applicants.
 Black, Latinx, Native American, Southeast Asian, and Pacific Islander applicants would be disproportionately impacted.
 Moreover, colleges cannot assemble a diverse student body without considering how race affects each applicant’s opportunity to build a strong college application.
 Applicants of color face racial bias in standardized testing and extreme inequities in primary and secondary education due to implicit racial bias and structural racism.